 International and New Zealand experts lead the roundtable discussions.
 Partners are encouraged to attend and participate.

-The sixteenth annual CEO Retreat at Millbrook is scheduled to run from dinner on Thursday August 16 to lunch on Saturday, August 18.
+The seventeenth annual CEO Retreat at Millbrook is scheduled to run from dinner on Thursday August 15 to lunch on Saturday August 17.

 The programme will again bring members a mixture of actionable business insights and the traditional Retreat “deep dive” into domestic and global affairs.